Backcountry Camping

 NPS Photo

-Pictured Rocks National Lakeshore's backcountry offers opportunities for solitude, inspiration, physical challenge, and renewal.
-The nearly 100 miles of park trails includes the North Country National Scenic Trail, which runs 42 miles through the length of the park, adjacent to Lake Superior.
-Most of the park's 13 designated backpacking camping areas are along this trail.
-These small remote campgrounds each have 3 to 6 individual sites.
-In addition, there are eight separate group sites.
+Most of the park's 13 designated backpacking camping areas are along the North Country National Scenic Trail.
+These small remote campgrounds each have 3 to 6 individual sites (1-6 people per site).
+In addition, there are eight separate group sites (7-20 people per site).
 All of these sites are only accessible to campers by foot and some by boat.
-(Also, there is one boat-in-only site, at Grand Sable Lake on the park's east end.
-Campers must supply their own boat.)

 For drive-in campground information, click here.